Who are we and what do we do?

 Governing Body Profiles:

 I joined the Governing Body as a parent governor in 2006 as my two children attended the school.
 I became Chair in 2011.
+I have 23 years experience in the Civil Service working for a Government department with responsibilities in managing change and leading effective teams.

 Being a governor has given me an insight into the running of a good school and most importantly an appreciation of the time and effort put in by staff to ensure they deliver the best education possible for your children.